nomicflux/nomicflux.github.io/posts/2016-08-05-cointuistionism.markdown

 -----

-<b id="f1">[1]</b>: N.b.: For the logicians and pedants amongst you, this is an exploratory post, a place for me to put down my thoughts, and an expository post where I try to set down the basic intuitions (pun half-intended) for the different logics.
+<b id="f1">[1]</b>: N.b.: For the logicians and pedants amongst you (not that I have a proof of existence for the latter!), this is an exploratory post, a place for me to put down my thoughts, and an expository post where I try to set down the basic intuitions (pun half-intended) for the different logics.
 I do plan on making this more precise in future posts. [↩](#a1)

 <b id="f2">[2]</b>: Technically, these different logics are systems of rules.
 I'm applying interpretations to them, to show what they could mean and how they might be used, but the algebraic patterns and rules of inference are what are basic. [↩](#a2)